In the guide

 Back to topEquines

-Equines registered with a national branch of an international body for sporting or competition purposes, or an EU approved studbook, do not require pre-import testing when being imported from the EU or Norway.
-Any equines not able to claim the testing exemption are required to be tested for equine viral arteritis and equine infectious anemia.
+Horses registered with a national branch of an international body (IB) for sporting or competition purposes, or an EU approved studbook, do not require pre-import testing when being imported from the EU or Norway.
+Any horses not able to claim the testing exemption are required to be tested for equine viral arteritis and equine infectious aneamia.
 Information on pre-import isolation and residency requirements for unregistered equines is available on the GOV.UK website.

 Back to topPigs

-Any pigs imported to Great Britain from Northern Ireland, the EU or outside the EU must have an ear tag or tattoo applied within 30 days of arrival containing the letters 'UK', the herd mark of the destination premises and the letter 'F'.
-Pigs moved direct to a licenced slaughterhouse and slaughtered within 30 days of arrival are exempt from this requirement.
+Any pigs imported to GB from NI, the EU or outside the EU must have an ear tag or tattoo applied within 30 days of arrival containing the letters 'UK', the herd mark of the destination premises and the letter 'F'.
+Pigs moved direct to a licensed slaughterhouse and slaughtered within 30 days of arrival are exempt from this requirement.

 Back to topIsolation periods for imported livestock